Iridescent-CM/technovation-app/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context or screenshots about the feature request here.

 **Label**
-You MUST use the label menu to add 'Feature request' as a label
+You MUST use the label menu to add 'Feature request' and '0 - To Discuss' as a label